Retirement Plans : Part-Time Employees

 - You may contribute a flat-dollar amount or a whole percentage amount from each paycheck to either plan option.

-- You may contribute up to the current IRS annual contribution limits of $23,000 for employees under age 50, and $30,500 for employees age 50 and over in the current calendar year.
+- You may contribute up to the current IRS annual contribution limits of $23,500 for employees under age 50, and $31,000 for employees age 50 and over in the current calendar year.
+If you reach age 60 but will not reach age 64 by 12/31/25, you may contribute an additional $3,750 for a total annual maximum contribution of $34,750.
+(This amount will be adjusted annually.)
 If you contribute to both the pre-tax and after-tax plan options, the combined annual contribution to both plan options may not exceed these annual limits.

 - The allowable contribution is over-and-above any amount you contribute to the New York State Deferred Compensation Plan described below.